|20.87 KB||20.87 KB|

 - Student loans – the federal government has collection remedies above and beyond those of private creditors

 - Loans that are not backed by property such as credit card debts, doctor, hospital and attorney and other professional bills.
-These debts are difficult for creditors to collect and you do not risk losing any property if you do not pay.
+These debts are difficult for creditors to collect and you do not risk losing any property immediately if you do not pay - though you may still lose property later on if they take you to court and win.

 - Loans for household goods (e.g. appliances or furniture) are also less likely to be collected because used goods are not worth the time and expense of collection.
 However, it is possible you will lose this property if you do not pay on the debt.